 "In Men as well as Boys, the very first Attempt of it has often occasion'd a Phymosis in some, and a Paraphymosis in others; I shall not explain these Terms any further, let it suffice that they are Accidents which are very troublesome & painful, and may continue to be tormenting for some time, if not bring on Ulcers and other worse Symptoms; especially if manag'd by raw unskilful People, whom to employ, it is most commonly the Fate of young Men, who being conscious of their Guilt, have not the Assurance to address themselves to Men of Worth and Experience.
 Whoever wants to know the Signification of those Words, any Surgeon will imform him."

-It goes on to explain that it can lead to disorders of the penis and testes, as well as gonorrhea.
-In women, it's bad for the complexion, causes Fluor Albus, whatever that might be, and, oh yeah, can kill you.
+It goes on to explain that it can lead to disorders of the penis and testicles, as well as gonorrhoea.
+In women, it's terrible for the complexion, causes Fluor Albus, whatever that might be, and, oh yeah, can kill you.

-But Onania isn't happy just to focus on the medical effects: masturbation is also bad for the soul and leads to all kinds of “Instances of Lewdness.”
+But Onania isn't happy to focus merely on the medical effects: masturbation is also bad for the soul and leads to all kinds of “Instances of Lewdness.”
 Also, God is watching you when you wank.
 So here we have what we might think of as a hybrid.
-It's part religious screed against the sin of masturbating and part medical text.
+It's one part religious screed against the sin of masturbating, and one part medical text.

 1847's The Silent Friend argued that masturbation could cause (another deep breath) “exhaustion of the system,” nervous excitement, irritation, impotence, shrinking of the penis, indigestion, trouble breathing and “hypochondriac melancholy,” although if you're not in a state of hypochondriac melancholy after reading that list I salute you on your fortitude.